junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 "Think you'll be alright going upstairs and coming back by yourself?"
 Dean hesitates by the edge when Cass steps onto the sand.

 Cass gives him a weak nod.
 "I'll be back as soon as possible."
-He says, and then the portal lights up.
+He says, in a tone of promise, and then the portal lights up.

 Sands rise and spin like a mini-sandstorm.
 Cass lets out a moan that sounds far too close to a suppressed silent scream, as if he is being burnt alive or torn apart by horses running different directions but uses all his power to swallow back that pain so that Dean might miss it.
 But Dean didn't.
 Dean yells his name, can't help himself from instantly reaching out a hand and almost stepping on to the sand, trying to drag Cass back down.